OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 If the site is behind a CDN, it could be useful to identify the backend servers.
 If proper access control is not enforced, the tester may be able to bypass the CDN (and any protections it offers) by directly accessing the backend servers.
 There are a variety of different methods that may allow one to identify the backend system:

-- Emails sent by the application may come direct from the back end server, which could reveal it's IP address
+- Emails sent by the application may come direct from the backend server, which could reveal it's IP address
 - DNS grinding, zone transfers or certificate transparency lists for a domain may reveal it on a subdomain
 - Scanning the IP ranges known to be used by the company may help identify the backend server
 - Exploiting [Server-Side Request Forgery (SSRF)](../07-Input_Validation_Testing/19-Testing_for_Server-Side_Request_Forgery.md) may reveal the IP address